pallet/ritz/README.md

 `PROJECT_ROOT/.cake/config`:
     project.classpath = /usr/lib/jvm/java-6-sun/lib/tools.jar

-For lein, add the tools.jar to the dev-resources-path:

-    :dev-resources-path "/usr/lib/jvm/java-6-sun/lib/tools.jar"

 If you are missing tools.jar from the classpath, you will see an exception like `java.lang.ClassNotFoundException: com.sun.jdi.VirtualMachine`.

-### Source Browsing
+## Source Browsing

-If you would like to browse into the clojure java sources then add the following to your `:dev-dependencies`, with the appropriate clojure version.
+If you would like to browse into java sources then add the source jars to your `:dev-dependencies`, with the appropriate versions.

     [org.clojure/clojure "1.2.1" :classifier "sources"]